kurtekat/shaiya-episode-6/apps/NpcQuest/README.md

 ## Server Format

 Copy the output file to **PSM_Client/Bin/Data**.
-The output file will be not be encrypted.
+The output file will not be encrypted.